swcarpentry/2014-03-17-ucb/lessons/dav-git/local.md

     # exclude patterns (uncomment them if you want to use them):
     # *.[oa]
     # *~

+Pro Git has [more detail](http://git-scm.com/docs/gitignore) on how to ignore different kinds of files.

 ## git add : Adding a File To Version Control

 For the git repository to know which files within this directory you